DaoCloud/DaoCloud-docs/docs/en/docs/skoala/registry/integrated/integrate-registry.md

     Accessing different types of registries requires filling in different configuration information.

-    - Kubernetes/Mesh registration center: directly select the cluster or grid service you want to access.
+    - Kubernetes/Mesh registration center: directly select the cluster or mesh service you want to access.

         - If you can't find the Kubernetes cluster you want to add, you can go to the container management module [Access Cluster](../../../kpanda/07UserGuide/Clusters/JoinACluster.md) or [Create Cluster](.. /../../kpanda/07UserGuide/Clusters/CreateCluster.md).